circleci/circleci-docs/jekyll/_cci1/parallel-manual-setup.md

 You can parallelize tests for RSpec, Cucumber, Minitest, Spinach and Turnip with [knapsack gem](https://github.com/ArturT/knapsack).
 It will split tests across CI nodes and it makes sure that tests will run comparable time on each CI node.
 Knapsack gem has [built in support for CircleCI](https://github.com/ArturT/knapsack#info-for-circleci-users).

+### Travis-CI like build matrix

+There is also a community project called [circleci-matrix](https://github.com/michaelcontento/circleci-matrix) which can be used to replicate Travis-CI's [build matrix](https://docs.travis-ci.com/user/customizing-the-build/#Build-Matrix) behaviour on CircleCI.
+Please head over to their [documentation for more details](https://github.com/michaelcontento/circleci-matrix)